Velimir Ilić: Mayor of Čačak (1996–2004)

-Minister of Capital Investment 2004–2008
+Minister of Capital Investment (2004–2008)

-In late 2003 after dissolution of Serbia's parliament in anticipation of new elections, he reached out to his old friend Vuk Drašković (also a political non-factor at this point) and their parties entered a pre-election coalition.
-Surprising many, they managed to get 22 parliamentary seats, which they used to form a minority government with Democratic Party of Serbia (DSS) and G17 Plus party.
-Drašković became the Foreign Minister of Serbia-Montenegro, while Ilić got the position of Serbia's Minister for Capital Investment.
+In late 2003, after the dissolution of Serbia's parliament in anticipation of new elections, Ilić renewed ties with his longtime associate Vuk Drašković, and their parties entered into a pre-election coalition.
+Surprising many observers, the coalition won 22 seats in the National Assembly, which enabled it to participate in forming a minority government alongside the Democratic Party of Serbia (DSS) and G17 Plus.
+Drašković was appointed Foreign Minister of Serbia and Montenegro, while Ilić became Serbia's Minister for Capital Investment.

-After elections in 2007, Ministry for Capital Investments was dissolved into three ministries.
-Ilić became minister of newly formed Ministry for Infrastructure.
+Following the 2007 parliamentary elections, the Ministry for Capital Investments was dissolved and reorganized into three separate ministries, with Ilić becoming Minister of the newly formed Ministry for Infrastructure.

-Ilić was nominated for president in 2008 election by New Serbia with support of Democratic Party of Serbia, United Serbia and List for Sandžak.
-He finished third with 7.43% of votes.
+In the 2008 Serbian presidential election, Ilić was nominated as a candidate by his party, New Serbia, with the support of the Democratic Party of Serbia, United Serbia, and the List for Sandžak.
+He finished in third place, receiving 7.43% of the vote.